 Property Description Label In the Label box, type the text to appear as the label preceding the displayed field value in the Filter Definition pane.
-Tooltip In the Tooltip box, type the text of the tooltip that will appear when you hold your mouse on the label. Туре From the Type list, select one of the following ways in which the selected field will operate as a filter: ➤ Text.
+Tooltip In the Tooltip box, type the text of the tooltip that will appear when you hold your mouse on the label.

+Property Description Туре From the Type list, select one of the following ways in which the selected field will operate as a filter: Note: The options that are available in the Type list depend on the field type you defined earlier in the Field Definition tab. ➤ Numeric.
+Users can filter by specific numbers. ➤ Numeric Range.
+Users can filter by numeric range.
+If you select this option, you need to specify the range in the relevant boxes below the Type list. ➤ Boolean.
+Users can filter by boolean value.
+You assign a label to each boolean value in the 'True' Label and 'False' Label boxes below the Type list.
+These are the labels that will appear in the Filter Definition pane. ➤ Short Text.
 Users enter a string that matches the filter value.
 An asterisk () can be used to match a string to several possible values.
 (For example, if you use the string Da, both David and Danny will match.) ➤ Selection .
 Users can select only one filter value option from a drop-down list box. ➤ Multi Selection.
 Users can select multiple filter value options from a drop-down group box.
 If you select Selection or Multi Selection from the Type list, a table is displayed below the Type list, enabling you to add the filter value options.
-To add a new filter value option, click the Add Filter Value button.
-In the highlighted row in the table, enter the value of the option in the Value column and the way the value will be displayed in the Display column.
-You can delete an option by clicking the Delete Filter Value button. ➤ Numeric Range.
-Users can filter by numeric range.
-If you select this option, you need to specify the range in the relevant boxes below the Type list.
-Show in Filter Select Show in Filter to include this field as one of the filter criteria in the Filter Definitions pane.
+To add a new filter value option: 1 Click the Add Filter Value button.
+2 In the boxes below the table, enter the value of the option in the Value column and the way the value will be displayed in the Display column.
+3 Click the Update Value button to update the new value.
+4 To change the order of appearance of the filter values as they will appear in the Filter Definition pane, select the relevant filter value and click the Move Up or Move Down buttons.
+To delete an option: Select the option and click the Delete Filter Value button.

+Property Description Show in Filter Select Show in Filter to include this field as one of the filter criteria in the Filter Definitions pane.